Every UX team needs a user research repository.

 Once you add your collaborators and stakeholders, they can search, discover, and access every insight and user interview from the entire research team whenever they need—without any hand-holding.

 2. Start sharing highlights and stories through preferred communication channels.
 For instance, Parabol uses #GOLD, a public Slack channel to share interesting nuggets from their customer conversations with the rest of the team.

-A repository, unlike what the name implies, isn’t just a repository.
+A user research repository, unlike what the name implies, isn’t just a repository.
 It helps different teams to leverage the research insights and make informed decisions.
 It helps your company develop a shared understanding of customers that researchers have already realized.
 It helps you build a ‘customer-centric’ culture.

-Whatever tool you decide to use to build the repository, ensure it’s easier to search, discover, create, and share insights!
+Whatever research tool you decide to use to build the repository, ensure it’s easier to search, discover, create, and share insights!
 The goal is to make it a “home base” for your customer knowledge.